Five secrets to a bigger chest and arms

 Variation in exercise types is not a prerequisite for stimulating muscle growth.
 An athlete who does ten chest exercises will not necessarily get better results than an athlete who does two chest exercises.
 So why do ten?
 They are just wasting their recovery capacity with busywork.
 The same thing happens with arm exercises.
 Athletes perform set after set with barbells, dumbbells and machines, all with different weights.
 And the real tragedy with these athletes is that when I ask them what measurable progress they have made in recent months they usually admit they have nothing to show for their hundreds of repetitions.

-But in the realm of science, we use exact measurements in order to be more certain of what we are doing.
-In the interest of knowing what exercises really delivered the highest intensity, I conducted a study that measured the intensity of common chest and arm exercises.
+But in the realm of science, we use exact measurements to be more certain of what we are doing.
+In the interest of knowing what exercises delivered the highest intensity, I conducted a study that measured the intensity of common chest and arm exercises.

 The "Secret" that is not a secret